Carreau/phd-dissertation/parts/cells.rst

 plants to multicellular animals.
 Thus, cells should cover a huge range of behavior going from extremely specific on multicellular organism, to all the function that are needed to survive and reproduce for bacterial colony.
-Multicellular organism will grow specialized cell from neurone to osteoblast going through germinal or muscle cells.
-In the other hand, unicellular organisms are made of cell that are responsible for all the function of the organism, from motility to reproduction, passing through absorption of nutriment to replication of the cell.
+Multicellular organism will grow specialized cell from neuron to osteoblast going through germinal or muscle cells.
+In the other hand, unicellular organisms are made of cell that are responsible for all the function of the organism, from motility to reproduction, passing through absorption of nutriments to replication of the cell.

 Cell are hence able to adapt to their environment as a function of time, and also have function and behavior that depends on time, and a small change of